-modification is proposed so as to be istent with the intent of the Draft e 1 Structure Plan, which is to allow ght industrial types of uses, as lated under Part 3 of Schedule 11 elopment Areas - Forrestfield/High ombe Industrial Area DA 1) of the me. modification was required following er traffic analysis undertaken by the structure plan incorporates a forever site, it was considered er traffic analysis undertaken by the In the structure plan incorporates a forever site, it was considered opriate to include the item. modification is proposed based on ollowing legal advice obtained by the six is the case the Shire wishes to de both the Development wibution Area and Development wibution Plans in Schedule 11, clauses and 6.5.12.2 will need to be ended.
-In clause 6.5.4 the reference schedule 12" would need to be altered schedule 11". would be too unwieldy to include the wing sheet model relating to valuation in Schedule 11 along the DCA and ֡
+Proposed Modification Reason The use Light Industry being changed from being an 'X' use (use not permitted), to a 'D' use (discretionary use) in the Industrial Development zone.
+This modification is proposed so as to be consistent with the intent of the Draft Stage 1 Structure Plan, which is to allow for light industrial types of uses, as stipulated under Part 3 of Schedule 11 (Development Areas - Forrestfield/High Wycombe Industrial Area DA 1) of the Scheme.
+Developer Contribution Item Table: d) Upgrading of the Berkshire Road and Dundas Road Intersection. l) The purchase or treatment of land for environmental purposes.
+This modification was required following further traffic analysis undertaken by the Shire.
+Given the structure plan incorporates a bush forever site, it was considered appropriate to include the item.
+"6.5.4 Development contribution plan part of the Scheme This modification is proposed based on the following legal advice obtained by the Shire: plan is incorporated ininclude botSchedule +2 11 as part of thisinclude botscheme."ContributioValuation6.5.4 and to6.5.12.2 The net land value isamended.to be determined by a staticto "Schedulfeasibility valuation model,"it wouldusing the working sheet modelworking shattached to this scheme asDCP provisSchedule +3 12."DCP provis "If it is the case the Shire wishes to include both the Development Contribution Area and Development Contribution Plans in Schedule 11, clauses 6.5.4 and 6.5.12.2 will need to be amended.
+In clause 6.5.4 the reference to "Schedule 12" would need to be altered to "Schedule 11". "it would be too unwieldy to include the working sheet model relating to valuation within Schedule 11 along the DCA and DCP provisions, so clause 6.5.12.2 would have to be altered to change "Schedule 13" to "Schedule 12"."